jacomyal/conrad.js/README.md

 #### Catch a job end

-If an `end` function is specified, it will be executed when the job is ended.
+If an `end` function is specified, it will be executed when the job is ended or killed.

 ```javascript
 var executed = 0;